 Then add in the chicken stock (or vegetable stock if you’re making a vegetarian version).
 Cover the dish and bring the stock to a simmer.

 Once the mixture is simmering, stir in your couscous!

 If you’ve never cooked couscous before, you’re in for a treat.
 It’s pretty much the easiest pasta to cook.
 (And yes, it’s a pasta and not a grain) Once you stir it into the simmering liquid, cover it, remove the pot from the heat, and let it sit for five minutes.

 That’s it!
 Then you can fluff the mixture with a fork and you’re all set.

-The salad is great on its own, but if you want to make a meal out of it, I like to serve it over fried tostadas.
+This Chipotle Chicken Couscous is great on its own, but if you want to make a meal out of it, I like to serve it over fried tostadas.
 Just add a drizzle of oil to a small or medium sillet over medium high heat.
 Then add a corn tortilla and fry it until it’s nicely crispy – about 2 minutes per side.

 Scoop the salad mixture over the tostadas and garnish with some shredded cheese, cilantro, and hot sauce.

 No doubt that this Chipotle Chicken Couscous is a different take on couscous.
 But the flavors actually work really nicely and the texture between the soft couscous and crispy tostada makes for a great meal.